Representation Learning for Weakly Supervised Relation Extraction: Neural Network

 \subsection{Neural Network Model Training}

-There are two phases during training, forward propagation and backward propagation.
+There are two phases during training: forward propagation and backward propagation.
 The two phases with loss function drive the model towards our interest.
-In this section, we use feed-forward neural network as example.
+In this section, we use a feed-forward neural network as an example.
 And we will talk about the forward propagation and loss function, then the backward propagation.
-Following we will talk about how three components together train a complete model.
+In the following section, we will talk about how three components together train a complete model.